American Indian languages

 Here is a picture of Powhatan Indian clothing, and some

-photographs and links about American Indian costume in general.
+photographs and links about American Indian costumes in general.

 Powhatan men often cut theirs shorter on the right side than on the left.